jrauvola/LIA/README.md

 - Clarity: Evaluates the relationship between third and first formant frequencies to assess speech articulation and pronunciation clarity

-The voice sensor provides real-time feedback through an intuitive dashboard, allowing users to visualize these metrics during practice sessions and track improvements over time.

 ### **🎦Facial Expression Sensor**
 LiA's facial expression sensor leverages state-of-the-art computer vision technology to interpret your non-verbal communication during interviews.
 Here's how it works: